ErrorAtLine0/infinipaint/README.md

 - Place bookmarks on the canvas to jump to later
 - Undo/Redo
 - PNG, JPG, WEBP export of specific parts of the canvas at any resolution (Screenshot Tool)
-- Transform (Move, Scale, Rotate) any object on the canvas (Rectangle Select Tool)
+- Transform (Move, Scale, Rotate) any object on the canvas (Rectangle Select Tool/Lasso Select Tool)
 - Display Images and animated GIFs on the canvas
 	- Note: May take a lot of memory to store and display images compared to other objects, especially GIFs
 - Hide (or unhide) the UI by pressing Tab